Notorious (Duran Duran album): Lyrics

 Similar to their previous works, the lyrical content on Notorious focused on certain topics.
 Due to the band's determination to move to a more sophisticated style, the results were more mature such as the negative aspects of the press ("Notorious"), work exploitation ("Skin Trade"), band tensions ("Vertigo (Do the Demolition)", manipulation ("So Misled"), and political intrigue ("Meet El Presidente").
-The band named several tracks after several Alfred Hitchcock films, such as Vertigo and Rope – the original title for "Hold Me".
+The band named several tracks after Alfred Hitchcock films, such as Notorious, Vertigo and Rope (the original title for "Hold Me").

 Rhodes and Le Bon said that the writing for the album was easier in comparison to the tension and hysteria-filled sessions of Seven and the Ragged Tiger.
 Nile Rodgers said of composing the title track, "[...]
 'Notorious' is basically James Brown soul-power.
 That's when I started to groove and started playing along with it.
 And Nick Rhodes went, 'Wow!
 A D-minor 6th.
 That's such a great chord.
 We got to write that into a song."

 Release and promotion

 The evolving sound and mature direction of Duran Duran was seen as a major turning point in the band's commercial prospects.
 Several other factors regarding the lackluster performance of Notorious included the band members dismissing their managers, the Berrow brothers and acting as their own management.
 In June 1986, EMI fired its president and went through a reconstruction with the label losing interest in the band in favor of new artists.
 This, combined with the hiatus the band took would alienate much of the band's core fanbase as the mature approach would leave behind the light synth-pop of their earlier releases.

 Notorious was released on 24 November 1986.
 The album would peak at number 16 in the UK Albums Chart and number 12 on the Billboard 200.
-It would be certified platinum in the US on January 20, 1987 and has sold over 1,000,000 copies there.
+It would be certified platinum in the US on January 20, 1987, and has sold over 1,000,000 copies there.
 Despite this, Notorious was seen as a commercial failure because it did not replicate the same success as their previous albums.
 The lead single, "Notorious", was a commercial success, reaching number 7 in the UK Singles Chart and number 2 in the Billboard Hot 100 and saw heavy rotation on MTV.
 "Skin Trade", the album's second single, stalled at number 22 in the UK and at number 39 on the American Top 40, a first for the band since their early releases.
 The third single, "Meet El Presidente", was remixed to capitalise on the growing "Miami dance" scene, but it only reached number 24 in the UK and number 70 in the US.
 "A Matter of Feeling" was considered as another potential single, before being released as a promotional single in Brazil.
 The commercial underperformance of both the album and its subsequent singles would ultimately shadow Duran Duran for years to come until the success of 1993's "Ordinary World".